Mastered by Doug Sax and overseen by Bruce Botnick, The Doors producer/engineer.

 Via such tracks as “The Changeling,” “Crawling King Snake,” and the frothy, rollicking title track, the collection leaned heavily toward the Blues — in particular, Morrison’s boastful “Lizard King” brand of it.
 All-in-all, Rolling Stone proclaimed L.A.
 Woman, “The Doors’ greatest album, including their first,” and “A landmark worthy of dancing in the streets.”

 Analogue Productions and Quality Record Pressings are proud to announce that six studio LP titles — The Doors, Strange Days, Waiting For The Sun, Soft Parade, Morrison Hotel and L.A.
-Woman — are featured on 200-gram vinyl, pressed at 45 rpm.
-All six are also available on Multichannel SACD!
+Woman — are featured on 180-gram vinyl, pressed at 45 rpm.
 All were cut from the original analog masters by Doug Sax, with the exception of The Doors, which was made from the best analog tape copy.

 This is no time to wallow in the mire.
 The Doors are on Analogue Productions!